catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

 relationship.
 The orchestration service manages the life-cycle of application stacks on your behalf.
 When a template is modified, the service orchestrates the required changes to the infrastructure in the appropriate order.
-Templates can be managed like code and versioned on your source control system.
+Templates can be managed like code and stored on your preferred version control system.

 ..
 Heat makes auto-scaling easy.
 You can define a scaling group and a scaling policy and Heat will add or remove compute instances to the group as